Central Region

 Aurora Griffin, Psy.D., HSPP

 Dr. Griffin earned her doctorate degree in Clinical Psychology from Pacific University, School of Graduate Psychology.
 She completed her pre-doctoral training at Bowen Center as a member of the National Psychology Training Consortium.
 She is a licensed psychologist with an endorsement as a Health Service Provider in Psychology in the State of Indiana.
-She is trained in CBT, DBT, MI, EMDR, and Hypnotherapy.
+She is trained in CBT, DBT, ACT, MI, EMDR, and Hypnotherapy.
 Areas of focused interest and training include substance use, intimate partner violence, intergenerational trauma, and multicultural training/creating inclusive environments.
-In her current role, she has a balance between assessment and therapy.
-Assessment includes parenting risk assessments, diagnostic evaluations, and autism testing.
+In her current role, she has a balance between assessment, therapy, supervision, and training.
+Assessment includes competency evaluations, parenting risk assessments, diagnostic evaluations, and autism testing.
 Therapy includes individual therapy with primarily adolescents and adults and couples/family therapy.
 In addition to the clinical services she provides, she has a strong passion for social justice and is an advocate in her personal and professional lives.

 Primary Supervisors